CivicActions: History

-CivicActions was founded as an Llc in 2004.
+CivicActions was founded as a Llc in 2004.
 Their focus was to provide hosted FOSS group forming network technologies to NGOs.
-They were the early adopters of Drupal (that they are a services provider now), Openwall Linux, and CiviCRM.
-Over the period between 2004 and 2012, its claimed that they have served over 175 organizations including Center for Reproductive Rights, American Public Media, Amnesty International, and Society for the Advancement of Chicanos/Hispanics and Native Americans in Science.
+They were the early adopters of Drupal (that they are a service provider now), Openwall Linux, and CiviCRM with its native mobile app CiviMobile.
+Over the period between 2004 and 2012, it's claimed that they have served over 175 organizations including Center for Reproductive Rights, American Public Media, Amnesty International, and Society for the Advancement of Chicanos/Hispanics and Native Americans in Science.

 In 2014, CivicActions, with people in federal, state and local governments, founded AGL (Agile Government Leadership) and published the Agile Government Handbook.
 All of the work of AGL is published under public license, where it can be used by government workers, as well as other agile software vendors.

 In early 2016, CivicActions co-founder Aaron Pava was recruited to join the United States Digital Service team in Washington DC to assist the federal government in transforming procurement practices to enable federal agencies to more easily procure services from small businesses like CivicActions.
 He returned to CivicActions in November 2016.

+CivicActions was a founding member of the Digital Services Coalition.

 Defective by Design

-Gregory Heller and Henry Poole, who are both involved in Free Software Foundation and CivicActions, with the help of Peter T. Brown who was the president of FSF, have played major role at formation of Defective by Design, an anti-DRM campaign advocating for elimination of digital restrictions.
+Gregory Heller and Henry Poole, who are both involved in Free Software Foundation and CivicActions, with the help of Peter T. Brown who was the president of FSF, have played major role in the formation of Defective by Design, an anti-DRM campaign advocating for elimination of digital restrictions.